semanticarts/gist/migration/v13.0/issue1035-uom-narrative.md

 - it is no longer necessary to change the ontology to add new aspects and units of measure, because they are treated as reference data instead of as classes
 - it is no longer necessary to figure out if a unit is a coherent unit, a simple unit, a product unit, etc.
 - because of the two items above, gist now has 25% fewer classes
-- there is now one standard way to represent things that previously could be represented multiple ways
+- there is now one standard way to represent magnitudes and aspects
-- there is now a simple way to validate that a unit of measure is applicable for measuring a given aspect
+- there is now a simple way to validate that a unit of measure is applicable for measuring a given aspect (i.e. the unit of measure belongs to a unit group related to the aspect)
 - calculations can now be done in SPARQL that would be far more complex in gist 12

 ## Relationship to the International System of Units